-- (i) a language element is needed to represent an accumulation over a group of agents - (ii) the clusters and the agents belonging to them may be dynamic, and in the lower level ontology no state properties may be available to indicate explicitly which agents belong to which cluster at some point in time
+- (i) a language element is needed to represent accumulation over a group of agents - (ii) the clusters and the agents belonging to them may be dynamic; in the lower level ontology no state properties may be available to indicate explicitly which agents belong to which cluster at some point in time

-For the issue (i), this can be solved in a sorted temporal predicate logical language by introducing the following abbreviation for summation of values V1 or V2, depending on the truth of a formula φ containg a free variable X over a sort S:
+For issue (i), this can be solved in a sorted temporal predicate logical language by introducing the following abbreviation for summation of values V1 or V2, depending on the truth of a formula φ containg a free variable X over a sort S: $\Sigma{X:S}$ case(ψ , V1, V2) = V. Here for any (temporal) formula ψ , the expression case(ψ , V1, V2) indicates the value V1 if ψ is true, and V2 otherwise.

-'''

-\Sigma{X:S} case(\psi, V1, V2) = V.

-'''

-Here for any (temporal) formula ψ , the expression case(ψ , V1, V2) indicates the value V1 if ψ is true, and V2 otherwise.
 In particular, when V1 = 1 and V2 = 0 is chosen, this represents the number of elements X within sort S for which ψ is true.
 This construct can be considered logically as a short notation for a large disjunction of conjunctions over many instances.
 It will be applied to define the basic ontology mapping from the higher to the lower cluster level, with S the sort of all agents and P in ψ the variable X. For this instantiation of S the following naming will be used:

-'''

-agg_number_of_agents_with(V, \psi) = \Sigma{P:S} case(\psi, 1, 0) = V
+agg_number_of_agents_with(V, ψ) = $\Sigma{P:S}$ case(ψ , 1, 0) = V

-'''

 Due to issue (ii), usually it is not possible to simply relate state properties of the higher level to state properties at the lower level.
-However, it is still possible to map the temporal atoms of the form at(y, T, a) with a higher level state property a onto dynamic properties at the lower level.
+However, it is still possible to map the temporal atoms of the form $at(\gamma, T, a)$ with a higher level state property a onto dynamic properties at the lower level.
 For the Internet dating case, as an illustration the following (dynamic) clusters are considered:

-- persons in the process of obtaining a date: those who requested a date but did not yet start to perform a date (R) - persons performing a date (D) - persons not in a process of dating: not in a date nor in a process of obtaining a date (N); this is the rest of the population an agent belongs to this group D can be expressed in a formula ψ_D as a dynamic property as follows.
+- persons in the process of obtaining a date: those who requested a date but did not yet start to perform a date (R) - persons performing a date (D) - persons not in a process of dating: not in a date nor in a process of obtaining a date (N); this is the rest of the population

-Behavioural Cluster Interlevel Relations

-To apply the solutions of issues (1) and (2) at the behavioural level, as a first example, consider the state property has_size(D, V).
-Whether at some point in time T
+Behavioural Cluster Interlevel Relations To apply the solutions of issues (1) and (2) at the behavioural level, as a first example, consider the state property has_size(D, V).
+Whether at some point in time T an agent belongs to this group D can be expressed in a formula ψ_D as a dynamic property as follows.

-'''

-\psi_D(\gamma, T, P) \equiv \exists A,Q \ at(\gamma, T, performs(P, date(A, Q))))
+$\psi_D(\gamma, T, P) \equiv \exists A, Q \ at(\gamma, T, performs(P, date(A, Q))))$

-'''

 So, this is a case for which the membership of the cluster can be characterised by a lower level state property: performs(P, date(A, Q)).

 Note that this formula contains trace γ , agent P and time point T as a free variable.
-This formula ψ_D is used to define the ontology mapping ρ as follows:
+This formula ψ_D is used to define the ontology mapping $\boldsymbol{\rho}$ as follows: